Skip to main content

 Option 1: Metformin (The Foundation)

 Metformin has been used for decades.
 It is derived from a compound first found in the French Lilac plant.
 It does not force the pancreas to pump more insulin.
-It cleans up by making the liver and muscle more sensitive to the insulin you already have.
+It works by making the liver and muscle more sensitive to the insulin you already have.

 Who Is Metformin For?